-Alex's PhD thesis on 'The Production of Objectivity in Organisation Studies: An Analysis of Some of the Field's Leading Journals' is a joint winner of the Best Dissertation Award (2011) of the Academy of Management CMS Division.
-Her work has been published in a number of international journals, including Academy of Management Learning and Education, Organization, Organization Studies, Ephemera, Scandinavian Journal of Management, Culture and Organization, and Journal of Trust Research.
+Alex's PhD thesis on 'The Production of Objectivity in Organisation Studies: An Analysis of Some of the Field's Leading Journals' is a winner of the Best Dissertation Award of the Academy of Management CMS Division.
+Her work has been published in high-quality international journals, including Academy of Management Learning and Education, Organization, Organization Studies, Ephemera, Scandinavian Journal of Management, Management Learning, Culture and Organization, and Journal of Trust Research.
 She has also contributed chapters to the edited books on The SSCI Syndrome in Higher Education (2014), and The Dark Side 2: Critical Cases on the Downside of Business (2013).
-Alex is an editorial board member of Organization and is currently a guest editor (with Prof Sarah Robinson at the University of Glasgow) of a special paper series of Organization on 'Populist Responses to Austerity and Cultural Change: Brexit, Trumpism and Beyond' - the longest-running special paper series of Organization.
+Alex is an editorial board member of Organization and is currently a guest editor (with Prof Sarah Robinson at the University of Glasgow) of a special paper series of the journal on 'Populist Responses to Austerity and Cultural Change: Brexit, Trumpism and Beyond' - the longest-running special paper series of Organization.

 Alex has supervised four Doctoral students to successful completion, with four further supervisions currently in progress.
 She is the Deputy Director of Research Degrees for the Faculty of Business and Law, and is also actively involved in the training and development of Doctoral students and early-career academics at institutional and national levels.
 She is a regular contributor to the British Academy of Management annual PhD Symposium, leading the session on 'Management Research: Philosophy and Design'.
 At Surrey, she has contributed to the development of the innovative IPhD programme, and designed and led the core Doctoral training module 'Foundations of Management Research'.
 Alex welcomes interest from potential PhD students in her areas of research.